mohammadmehri5/mohammadmehri5/README.md

 # Hi 👋 I'm Mohammad

 ## About Me
-Web developer passionate about minimal design and creating smooth user experiences.
+Web developer passionate about `minimal design` and creating `smooth user experiences`.
-I enjoy working with both frontend and backend technologies and continuously learning new tools.
+Focused on building `modern web applications` with both `frontend` and `backend` technologies.

 ## Skills